Alinemati1987/Alinemati1987/README.md

 A couple of months ago, I decided to dive into the world of programming and started to learn coding at <a href="https://codaisseur.com/">Codaisseur Academy</a> in Amsterdam.
 After 9-week of intensive course, I can proudly introduce myself as a junior web-developer.

-Now, I am seeking new opportunities to further enhance the best of my performance.
+Now, I am seeking new opportunities to further enhance the best of my performance in the field of coding.

 ### 🧰 Languages and Tools: